aredn/documentation/arednGettingStarted/node_admin.rst

 Mesh
 ++++

 The **Mesh Address** is the primary IP address of your node.
 The AREDN® firmware has been designed to simplify the process of configuring network interfaces.
-Network values are automatically calculated based on the unique :abbr:`MAC (Media Access Control)` addresses of your node.
+Network values are automatically calculated based on the unique :abbr:`MAC (Media Access Control)` addresses on your node.
 Normally you will not need to change this, so keep this value unless you fully understand how the mesh works and why the defaults may not be suitable for your situation.

 LAN
 +++